Caesarean section: United States

 In the United States, cesarean deliveries began rising in the 1960s and started becoming routine in the 1960s and 1970s.

 In the United States, the rate of C-sections is around 33%, varying from 23% to 40% depending on the state.
 One of three women who gave birth in the US delivered by caesarean in 2011.
 In 2012, close to 23 million C-sections were carried out globally.

 With nearly 1.3 million stays, caesarean section was one of the most common procedures performed in U.S. hospitals in 2011.
-It was the second-most common procedure performed for people ages 18 to 44 years old.
+It was the second-most common procedure performed for people aged 18 to 44 years old.
 Caesarean rates in the U.S. have risen considerably since 1996.
 The rate has increased in the United States, to 33% of all births in 2012, up from 21% in 1996.
 In 2010, the caesarean delivery rate was 32.8% of all births (a slight decrease from 2009's high of 32.9% of all births).
 A study found that in 2011, women covered by private insurance were 11% more likely to have a caesarean section delivery than those covered by Medicaid.
 The increase in use has not resulted in improved outcomes, resulting in the position that C-sections may be done too frequently.
 It is believed that the high rate of induced deliveries has also led to the high rate of c-sections because they are twice as likely to lead to one.

 Hospitals and doctors make more money from C-section births than vaginal deliveries.
-Economists have calculated that hospitals may make a few thousand dollars more and doctors a few hundred.
-It has been found that for-profit hospitals do more c-sections than non-profit hospitals.
+Economists have calculated that hospitals may make a few thousand dollars more, and doctors a few hundred.
+It has been found that for-profit hospitals do more C-sections than non-profit hospitals.
 One study looked at the rate of c-sections done for women who were themselves doctors.
 It found that there was a 10 percent decrease in the rate of c-sections vs the general population.
-But if the hospital paid their doctors a flat salary removing the incentive to do the surgical procedures, which take more time, the rate of c-sections done on women who were themselves physicians exceeded that of the procedure done on non-medically knowledgeable mothers, suggesting that some women who needed c-sections were not getting them.
+But if the hospital paid their doctors a flat salary, removing the incentive to do the surgical procedures, which take more time, the rate of c-sections done on women who were themselves physicians exceeded that of the procedure done on non-medically knowledgeable mothers, suggesting that some women who needed c-sections were not getting them.

-Concerned over the rising number of cesarean deliveries and hospital costs, in 2009 Minnesota introduced a blended payment rate for either vaginal or cesarean uncomplicated births (i.e., a similar payment regardless of delivery mode).
+Concerned about the rising number of cesarean deliveries and hospital costs, in 2009, Minnesota introduced a blended payment rate for vaginal or caesarean uncomplicated births (i.e., a similar payment regardless of delivery mode).
 As a result, the prepolicy cesarean rate of 22.8% dropped by 3.24 percentage points.
 The cost of childbirth hospitalizations in Minnesota dropped by $425.80 at the time the policy was initiated and continued to drop by $95.04 per quarter with no significant effects on maternal morbidity.

-The rise of cesarean births in the United States has coincided with counter-movements emphasizing natural childbirth with a lesser degree of medical intervention.
+The rise of caesarean births in the United States has coincided with counter-movements emphasizing natural childbirth with a lesser degree of medical intervention.